 CHAPTER 700 University Advancement

-University level marketing and communications activities are the responsibility of the Marketing and Communications office in University Advancement, employing strategies developed at the direction of University leadership.
-The campus community’s (e.g., units, departments, colleges, divisions, auxiliaries and support organizations) marketing and communications activities must conform to the overall University marketing and communications strategy, and adhere to themes and standards established and overseen by Marketing and Communications.
+University-level marketing and communications activities are the responsibility of the University Communications and Marketing (UCM) division, in consultation with senior university leadership.
+The campus community’s (e.g., units, departments, colleges, divisions, auxiliaries and support organizations) marketing and communications activities must conform to UCM’s approved overall strategy and adhere to themes and standards established and overseen by UCM.

 740.1 Marketing